SecOpsPete/jira-projects-lab/jira-support-environment/README.md

 ---

-## 🔧 Rule 2 — Set to Pending When Customer Replies
+## 🔧 Rule 2 — Set to Pending When Stakeholder Replies
 ### **Purpose**
 A customer reply signals the agent needs to take action.